Skip to content

 Class will begin with learning about various knives, how to utilize them, and the types of wood used in carving.
 Participants will carve a Gnome from a block of wood utilizing various types of cuts.
 After completing the carving, students will be able to paint their project.
 Knives and safety gloves will be available for each student to use at no charge; however, participants are encouraged bring their own, should they have them.
 Materials (wood blanks, paint, brushes, and wax) will be provided.
 Additional blanks will be available for cash/Venmo purchase in class. ___________________________________________________________________ Please read our Adult Programming Overview page for all info regarding registration, cancellation, and building info.
 Adult Programs - Edina Community Ed (edinaschools.org) Registration for all class sessions closes 3 days before the start date.
 Late Registration: If you miss the deadline but are still interested, you can contact the Community Ed office.
 Space may be limited, but we'll try our best to accommodate late registrations.
 Email: communityed@edinaschools.org Phone: (952) 848-3952

-• Bob Ross Landscape Oil Painting Blue River - intergenerational
+• Bob Ross Landscape Oil Painting - Intergenerational

 • Designing a Life on Purpose: The Midlife Shift for Health and Happiness